akarealemil/WHMCS-Discord-Sync/README.md

 A bot which syncs WHMCS and Discord, allowing clients to link their Discord and whatnot.
 Code may be outdated and may not function as intended, please be warned.

-No support is provided - use at your own caution.
-Until I get the time to recode  this

 ## Description